nityanandareddy/i2b2-webclient-cas/README.md

 * `EC_USER_AGREEMENT_URL`: optional URL for your eurekaclinical-user-agreement-webapp, if you want users to be redirected to it.
 * `EC_SUPPORT_CONTACT`: optional email address to display when an error has occurred.

-### The i2b2 PM user tables
-When using these patches, the i2b2 project management module's user data table becomes an authorization table.
-The code authenticates the user with Eureka!
-CAS, and then it checks the user data table for the existence of the user's account before authorizing the user.
-Any passwords in the user data table are ignored.
-When authorizing users, we strongly recommend that you populate the password field with a random password.

 ## Licensing
 This code is released under the i2b2 Software License version 2.1, available at https://www.i2b2.org/software/i2b2_license.html.